GrosSacASac/worka/readme.md

 ```

-const functionContainer = function () {
+const functionReturner = function () {

-    const largeConstantInitialization = ["could be a long array",
+    const largeConstantInitialization = [
+        "could be a long array",
-        "or something that would be costly to create each time"];
+        "or something that would be",
+        "costly to create each time"
+    ];

     let recursiveFunction;

     recursiveFunction = function ({input = "", tree}) {
         const localTextContent = tree.textContent;
         const allTextContent = `${input} ${localTextContent}`;